 3) Circle of Life – Carmen Twillie and Lebo M. – Lion King

 This choice should go as no surprise.
 Lion King is an absolute classic from the 90s, and a heart wrenching film that probably traumatised most of us emotionally, yet we continue to love it.
-With the help of Elton John, the soundtrack truly bought the story to life.
+With the help of Elton John, the soundtrack is one of the reasons why this film turned into such a masterpiece.
 The music was so successful, it later became a West End and Broadway musical which still runs to this day.
 “Circle of Life” is not just the opening track to one of the best animated films in existence, but a nostalgic track that remains in all our hearts…probably until our dying day.

 2) You’re Welcome – Dwayne Johnson – Moana